 Intangible assets are separately identified and recorded at fair value.
 These assets are amortized on a straight-line basis over useful lives estimated at the time of the business combination.

 Goodwill is not amortized but is subject to impairment testing on an annual basis, or more frequently if impairment indicators arise.
 Impairment testing is performed at the reporting unit level.
 A reporting unit is the operating segment, or a business one level below that operating segment (the component level) if discrete financial information is prepared and reviewed regularly by segment management.
 However, components are aggregated if they have similar economic characteristics.
-The evaluation is performed by comparing the fair value of the relevant reporting unit to the carrying value, including goodwill, of the reporting unit.
+We have the option to assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
+If we conclude that such an impairment is not more-likely-than-not in all cases, no impairment is recorded.
+If such an impairment is more-likely-than-not, or if we choose to bypass this qualitative assessment, an evaluation is performed by comparing the fair value of the relevant reporting unit to the carrying value, including goodwill, of the reporting unit.
 If the fair value of the reporting unit exceeds the carrying value, no impairment loss is recognized.
 However, if the carrying value of the reporting unit exceeds the fair value, the goodwill of the reporting unit may be impaired.

-Our reporting units are consistent with our operating segments, U.S. Health and Human Services, U.S. Federal Services and Outside the U.S. We perform our annual impairment test as of July 1 of each year.
-We performed the annual impairment test, as of July 1, 2019, and determined that there had been no impairment of goodwill.
-In performing this assessment, we utilized an income approach.
-Such an approach requires estimation of future operating cash flows including business growth, utilization of working capital and discount rates.
-The valuation of the business as a whole is compared to our market value at the date of the test in order to verify the calculation.
+Our reporting units are consistent with our operating segments, U.S. Services, U.S. Federal Services and Outside the U.S. We perform our annual impairment test as of July 1 of each year.
+We performed the annual impairment test using the qualitative assessment as of July 1, 2020, and concluded it was not more likely than not that the fair value of the reporting units was less than the carrying amounts.

 Long-lived assets (excluding goodwill)